 In a recent interview Ray Allen lays out his reasons for leaving the Boston Celtics.
-He places the blame on the organization and says it was a bad situation for him.

 The first set of comments I don't think anyone disagrees with or has any issue with.
 He did a lot here both on the court and off it.
 Hat tip to him for that.

 "Well it was just really a shame because on one hand you could say so many great things about me as a player and my impact on the floor, and not only on the floor but off the floor, like we did so many great things in the community — not only as a team, but as individuals — and that was my community and I support it as much as I could.
 We had some foundation initiatives that we still continue to do, so that doesn’t change me.

 It is this next set of comments that I don't really get.
 I guess this is where Doc says that he doesn't agree with Ray's reasons but they are what they are.

 It was a business decision and the team put me in the position where we had to move.
 We had to go.
 Miami was a better choice for us based on what the team was doing, so it wasn’t, don’t boo me, boo the team in a sense.
 Now it’s out of my control. … When this contract situation came down, everybody in my circle — mom, family, brother, sister, friends from college, people who watched me since I was in high school and since I was in college — nobody wanted me to resign in that situation because they thought, ‘There [is] so much left in you and this team isn’t taking care of you or treating you right.’
 That’s the way I felt and it was like, if you are going to come and not put out a good contract on the table then, hey, we gotta think about going somewhere else."